Abdominoplasty in Manchester

 - Swelling/Bruising: Swelling and bruising will be felt and this will take time to settle.

 - Bleeding: This is rare but it can still occur.
 It’s important to maintain good blood pressure levels to prevent the risk of bleeding.

 - Long Term Healing: This is also rare but on some occasions, a patient can have a longer healing period.
 Dressing the wounds and having good aftercare is essential for speedy recovery.

 - Changes Over Time: You can prevent changes in the results occurring by maintaining good body weight, but ageing can also interfere with the results over time.

 Most patients are extremely happy with the results of the surgery, with a tighter feeling in your abdominal muscles.
 At first, there can be an odd sensation but this will heal over time, normally after about 6 weeks after the abdominoplasty surgery.
 You can explore our abdominoplasty case studies to see the results from the surgeries.

 There are alternative treatments that can be had over an abdominoplasty treatment.
 Liposuction is another form of procedure that can reduce fat and skin tissue.
 This can be performed on its own or combined with a tummy tuck.
 It’s best to schedule a consultation with one of UK Aesthetics abdominal surgeons to find out what treatment is best for you.

 How Much Will The Procedure Cost?

-This will be dependant on the type of surgery that you have and the how much tissue is required to be removed.
-This will be discussed during your consultation but the cost will also consider fees for anaesthetics, surgeons and hospital fees.
+This will be dependent on the type of surgery that you have and how much tissue is required to be removed.
+The price will be discussed during your consultation and the cost will also include fees for anaesthetics, surgeons and hospital fees.